sherzod-hakimov/sherzod-hakimov.github.io/_pages/publications.md

 You can find the complete list of articles on my <a href="https://scholar.google.com/citations?user=7cm4SVgAAAAJ&hl=en">Google Scholar</a> or <a href="https://dblp.org/pid/117/6023.html">DBLP</a> profiles.

 Müller-Budack, E., Springstein, M., Hakimov, S., Mrutzek, K. and Ewerth, R., (2021).
 November.
 Ontology-driven Event Type Classification in Images.
-In Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision.[PDF](https://openaccess.thecvf.com/content/WACV2021/papers/Muller-Budack_Ontology-Driven_Event_Type_Classification_in_Images_WACV_2021_paper.pdf)
+In Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision [PDF](https://openaccess.thecvf.com/content/WACV2021/papers/Muller-Budack_Ontology-Driven_Event_Type_Classification_in_Images_WACV_2021_paper.pdf)

 Cheema, G.S., Hakimov, S. and Ewerth, R., (2020) TIB's Visual Analytics Group at MediaEval'20: Detecting Fake News on Corona Virus and 5G Conspiracy.
-MediaEval workshop FakeNews task.
-[PDF](https://arxiv.org/pdf/2101.03529.pdf)
+MediaEval workshop FakeNews task [PDF](https://arxiv.org/pdf/2101.03529.pdf)

 Ghauri, J.A., Hakimov, S. and Ewerth, R., (2020).
 Classification of Important Segments in Educational Videos using Multimodal Features.
-In Proceedings of the CIKM 2020 Workshops.
-[PDF](https://arxiv.org/pdf/2010.13626.pdf)
+In Proceedings of the CIKM 2020 Workshops [PDF](https://arxiv.org/pdf/2010.13626.pdf)

 Tahmasebzadeh, G., Hakimov, S., Müller-Budack, E. and Ewerth, R., (2020).
 A Feature Analysis for Multimodal News Retrieval.
-CLEOPATRA workshop co-located with Extended Semantic Web Conference (ESWC).
-[PDF](http://ceur-ws.org/Vol-2611/paper4.pdf)
+In the Proceeding of the CLEOPATRA workshop co-located with Extended Semantic Web Conference (ESWC) [PDF](http://ceur-ws.org/Vol-2611/paper4.pdf)

 Cheema, G.S., Hakimov, S. and Ewerth, R., (2020).
 Check_square at CheckThat!
 2020: Claim Detection in Social Media via Fusion of Transformer and Syntactic Features.
 In Proceedings of the Eleventh International Conference of the CLEF Association [PDF](https://arxiv.org/pdf/2007.10534.pdf)